jhoek/UncommonSense.BridgeOpenings/readme.md

 PowerShell module to retrieve information about (a selection of) Dutch bridges from brugopen.nl

+## Requirements

+Requires UncommonSense.Hap, a PowerShell wrapper for the HTML Agility Pack.

 ## Index

 | Command | Synopsis |